alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 ### Changelog

 **v1.1.0**
-- Allow crew to view their camera footage on the final day, even if the footage won't meet quota (turned **on** by default).
+- Allow crew to view their camera footage on the final day if they lost their camera underground, even if the footage won't meet quota (turned **on** by default).
 - *The base game will end the third day immediately, if it detects quota has not been met.*
 - *This feature can be toggled on or off in the game menu, in case it interacts with other mods.*